 9 Reasons You Need a Wedding Planner

 Let me get this right off my my chest and say, NO!.
-You absolutely do not need a wedding planner.
-And anyone who tells you that you NEED one may not be thinking about your best interest.
+You do not need a wedding planner.
+Anyone who says you NEED to hire one is thinking with their mind, situations, and experiences.

 Why should I pay someone to plan my wedding?